Jason-Ting/Weather-Derivatives/README.md

 <p>&nbsp;</p>

-The Simualted path forecast is shown below where the temperature follows
+The Simulated path forecast is shown below where the temperature follows a mean-reverting behavior towards its long-term average.
+<p>&nbsp;</p>
 <img width="419" alt="Screenshot 2024-07-15 at 4 16 16 PM" src="https://github.com/user-attachments/assets/1d8ed57b-8eea-4f4e-9234-c642b70b3165">

 ### Correlated Brownian Motions:
-A significant
+A significant modeling tool that is used frequently when dealing with financial derivatives is the need to create correleated brownian motions.
+This arises frequently in situations when an assets price follows a stochastic process and another variable within the pricing equation itself also follows its own stochastic process.
+This is observed keenly in options pricing like the Heston model or in interest rate models.
+For our case, we can generate two correlated brownian motions that help to create the required equations.
+This can be done through a cholesky decomposition of a correlation matrix.
+We can specify the correlation coefficient we wish to have for our two equations in this case lets say p = 0.7.
+Our correlation matrix then would look like this: [[1.0, 0.7], [0.7, 1.0]].